Curtismith

-Mito Fabie (born 1993), known professionally as Curtismith, is a Filipino indie singer, rapper and songwriter.
+Mito Sibal Fabie (born 1993), known professionally as Curtismith, is a Filipino indie singer, rapper and songwriter.
 He is best known for his debut mixtape Ideal in 2015, and his EPs Failing Forward (released in 2016) and Soully Yours (released in 2017).
 He released his debut album Museo in 2021.

 He was featured on various music festivals and other events, including Wanderland Music and Arts Festival in 2016.
-He was also featured on Kiana Valenciano's hit single "Does She Know."
+He was also featured on Kiana Valenciano's hit single "Does She Know".
 In 2017, he was included in a collaboration project by Coca-Cola called Coke Studio PH with Noel Cabangon.

+Early life

+Mito Fabie is the son of cinematographer Miguel Fabie III and former Mega editor-in-chief Carla Sibal.
+He grew up an only child.
+He started making music when he was 14 years old, as a way of expressing himself.
+His father died when he was 15 and his mother left for the US when he was 17 years old.